 Medical errors during childbirth.
 Doctors are forced to act swiftly throughout labor and delivery, but mistakes can happen.
 Standard medical practices can place the mother and infants in jeopardy if too much force is used during delivery.
-This can lead to damage to the bundle of nerves known as the brachial plexus, which connects throughout the upper body and can lead to permanent damage to the newborn’s arm functionality.
+This can lead to damage to the bundle of nerves known as the brachial plexus, and can permanently damage the newborn’s arm functionality.

 Inaccurate diagnosis or failure to treat.
 When medical professionals fail to diagnose or treat your condition properly or to do so in a timely fashion, the condition may result in permanent spinal cord damage that is past the point of treatment.